AnsBenO/story-corner/README.md

 ### Security
 - **JWT Token Revocation**: Tokens are revoked when a user logs out, or when a refresh token is used more than three times.
 - **Database Security**: Sensitive information, including JWT tokens, is securely stored in PostgreSQL.

+## CI/CD Workflow
+### Containerization
+- **Backendr**: The Spring Boot application is containerized using the `dashaun/builder` image, which simplifies the build and deployment process.
+- **Frontend**: Containerizing an Angular application with Docker witch involved creating a Dockerfile that builds the Angular app, packages it, and serves Nginx.

+### GitHub Actions
+- **Build and Publish Docker Images**: A GitHub Actions workflow is configured to automate the build process for both the frontend and backend.
+  - **Frontend**: The workflow uses the Dockerfile to build the Angular application into a Docker image.
+  - **Backend**: The Spring Boot application is built and containerized using the `dashaun/builder` image.
+  - **Docker Hub Integration**: The workflow automatically publishes the built images to Docker Hub.